TelemetryDeck/docs/guides/android-setup.md

 ## Permission for internet access

-Sending signals requires access to the internet so the following permission should be added to the app's `AndroidManifest.xml`
+Sending events requires access to the internet so the following permission should be added to the app's `AndroidManifest.xml`

 ```xml
 <uses-permission android:name="android.permission.INTERNET" />